 Workers’ compensation exists to protect both employers and employees.
-Before the modern system was in place, American employers and injured workers both found themselves facing stressful, expensive legal cases.
-Employers were forced to spend valuable time and resources in the courts, while injured workers had the burden of proving that the employer was responsible for their injuries.
+Before the modern system was in place, American employers and injured workers both faced stressful, expensive legal cases.
+Employers were forced to spend valuable time and resources in the courts, while injured workers had to prove the employer was responsible for their injuries.
 Both sides were drained of time and money, and neither benefited.
 Today, the workers’ compensation system allows a main concession for each side to ease this burden.
 Employers are typically shielded from litigation, meaning it is difficult for employees to sue them in court.
-For their part, injured workers are able to obtain benefits regardless of fault.
+Injured workers can obtain benefits regardless of fault.

 Ohio Workers’ Compensation Benefits Exist Regardless of Fault

 Ohio, like other states, operates a no-fault workers’ compensation system.
-This means that fault has no bearing on benefits; the commission does not consider who is responsible for an illness or injury when deciding if a worker is eligible for compensation.
+This means that fault does not affect benefits; the commission does not consider who is responsible for an illness or injury when deciding if a worker is eligible for compensation.
 The same consideration is given to every claim, regardless of who may be to blame for the accident or injury.
 Any injury sustained by qualifying workers in the course of employment are typically covered.

 Many workers may fail to even attempt a claim with workers’ compensation because they worry about repercussions regarding fault.
 They may have been responsible for their injuries and assume this makes them ineligible for benefits.
 This is simply not true, and important care and compensation could be lost unnecessarily by failing to file a claim.